Fenrur/instamint/README.md

 ### Configuration of .env file

-Create a .env.db file and fill it with those variables :
+Create a .env file and fill it with those variables :

 ```
 DB_PORT = <port of the db (5432 by default)>